-At the state level, WSDOT has new direction as a result of the passage of Senate Bill 5141, known as the Health Equity for All (HEAL Act).
+At the state level, WSDOT has new direction because of the passage of the Healthy Environment for All (HEAL) Act codified in RCW 70A.02.
+This state law directs the consideration of cumulative health impacts, climate-related effects and more.
 Project teams should follow the direction in Chapters 458 and 460 regarding the use of the Environmental Health Disparity tool and consider cumulative human health effects.
 Environmental justice is an important topic that should be considered during the assessment of direct, indirect, and cumulative effects.